scramjetorg/transform-hub/README.md

 This is a development repo for Scramjet Transform Hub, a container supervisor that allows deployment, execution and monitoring of any application based on a simple interface.

-This repository contains the source code for https://scramjet.org/docs (🚧404🚧 website under construction 👷).
+This repository contains the source code for https://hub.scramjet.org.

-If you want to read the docs, go there ☝🏼
+If you want to [read the usage docs, go here ☝🏼](https://github.com/scramjetorg/scramjet-cloud-docs)

 What's more, this repository is intended for developers who would like to: